SeldonIO/seldonio.github.com/python-package.md

 A Docker image contains the python modules and all dependencies needed.

 {% highlight bash %}
-   docker pull seldonio/pyseldon:1.11
+   docker pull seldonio/pyseldon:1.17
 {% endhighlight %}

-## Local build software
+## Local build software<a name="local-build"></a>

- * There are dependencies for local software for the python/pip install to run successfully as well as dependencies for the libraries such as vowpal wabbit.
+There are dependencies for local software for the python/pip install to run successfully as well as dependencies for the libraries such as vowpal wabbit.
 For debian based systems these would be satisfied with:

 {% highlight bash %}
 apt-get update
 apt-get install build-essential automake autoconf libxmu-dev g++ gcc libpthread-stubs0-dev libtool libboost-program-options-dev libboost-python-dev zlib1g-dev libc6 libgcc1 libstdc++6 libblas-dev liblapack-dev git telnet procps memcached libmemcached-dev
+{% endhighlight %}

+For OSX you will need at least:

+{% highlight bash %}
+brew install libmemcached mysql
 {% endhighlight %}